I am often asked why we decided to call our website ‘LonerWolf’.

 Luckily, wolves haven’t always been seen in such a negative light.
 In fact, wolves and humans once lived together according to some historians.
 They also share many parallel human traits.

 Native American Indians perhaps had the greatest symbolism for wolves.
-They modelled themselves after the Wolf in hunting methods, cooperation and efficiency, valuing them as proud hunters, loyal friends and intelligent teachers.
+They modeled themselves after the Wolf in hunting methods, cooperation and efficiency, valuing them as proud hunters, loyal friends and intelligent teachers.
 They also thought of the Wolf as a spiritual pathfinder, which symbolized intelligence and leadership.

 Rome has one of the best known Wolf-founding legends.
 As the legend goes, Romulus and Remus the two founding brothers of Rome, were raised and suckled by a she-wolf.